sin5678/inav_cn_wiki/Supported-boards.md

 ### Boards based on F1 CPUs

 These boards are not recommended for new setups.
 They are very limited in memory and don't support many features of the INAV.
-In general F1 boards are limited to only UBLOX GPS protocol, don't have BLHeli Passthrough, don't have LEDSTRIP, only support a few felemetries (LTM and may be FrSky) etc.
+In general F1 boards are limited to only UBLOX GPS protocol, don't have BLHeli Passthrough, don't have LEDSTRIP, only support a few felemetries (LTM and maybe FrSky) etc.

 ### Boards based on F3/F4/F7 CPUs